pdevito3/QueryKit/README.md

 ```

 > **Warning**
-> EF properties configured with `HasConversion` are not supported at this time -- if this is a blocker for you, i'd love to hear your use case
+> EF properties configured with `HasConversion` are not supported at this time

 ## Sorting